x2b1/TestCord/README.md

 Install `pnpm`:

-> :exclamation: This next command may need to be run as admin/root depending on your system, and you may need to close and reopen your terminal for pnpm to be in your PATH.
+> ❗️ This next command may need to be run as admin/root depending on your system, and you may need to close and reopen your terminal for pnpm to be in your PATH.

 ```shell
 npm i -g pnpm
 ```

-> :exclamation: **IMPORTANT** Make sure you aren't using an admin/root terminal from here onwards.
+> ❗️ **IMPORTANT** Make sure you aren't using an admin/root terminal from here onwards.
 It **will** mess up your Discord/Equicord instance and you **will** most likely have to reinstall.

 Clone Equicord: